 Where to find Ruby on Rails jobs

-There are many job sites out there, but a few that stand out when it comes to the quality of the listing.
+There are many job sites out there, but see below for a few that stand out when it comes to the quality of the listing.

-I’m going to list a few that I know to be of high quality, but this is not an exhaustive list.
+Note that this is not an exhaustive list.
 It’s just to get you started.